lnahrf/vssm/README.md

 yarn install vssm
 ```

-## Using the minified version
+### Using the minified version

-If you wish to use Vssm's minified version (<1.5Kb)
+If you wish to use Vssm's minified version (<1.5Kb instead of 2.8Kb).
-You can download it directly from https://github.com/tk-ni/vssm/blob/master/lib/vssm.min.js along with the type declations file https://github.com/tk-ni/vssm/blob/master/lib/vssm.min.d.ts and import all of Vssm's functions from the minified file.
+You can download it directly from (https://github.com/tk-ni/vssm/blob/master/lib/vssm.min.js).
+Along with the type declations file (https://github.com/tk-ni/vssm/blob/master/lib/vssm.min.d.ts).
+Simply import all of Vssm's functions from the minified file.

 ```javascript
 import { createVSSM, createState, getVSSM } from 'path/to/file/vssm.min.js'